Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

 \subsection{Benchmark Datasets}

-This section describes how we develop the benchmark dataset \Odata~and \Tdata.
-Although we choose Java as the target language to build the study due to its wide presence in industry and research~\cite{chen2020studying}, the experiments and findings can be extended to other programming languages.
+Due to the lack of an existing dataset that can meets the benchmark requirements, we developed the benchmark dataset \Odata~and \Tdata for logging statement generation in this section.
+Although we chose Java as the target language of our study, due to its wide presence in industry and research~\cite{chen2020studying}, the experiments and findings can be extended to other programming languages.